Mathnerd314/stroscot/docs/Commentary/Memory-Management.rst

 Supporting persistent memory: The pointer API, assembly wrapping, and OS calls cover using persistent memory via standard file APIs or memory-mapped DAX.
 Memory is volatile while persistent memory is not, so persistent memory is faster storage, not weird RAM.
 And storage is complex enough that it seems best handled by libraries.
 Making the memory management system memkind-aware seems possible, like memory bound to NUMA nodes.

 With persistent memory only word-sized stores are atomic, hence the choice of shared memory as an array of words. https://stackoverflow.com/questions/46721075/can-modern-x86-hardware-not-store-a-single-byte-to-memory says that there are in fact atomic x86 load/store instructions on the byte level.

-Memory models: The actual hardware models (x86-TSO, Armv8 whatever, etc.) seem to be the most well-specified.
-Whereas C++11 is broken, Java was broken, ... in the sense that the described memory model was unimplementable on hardware, preventing outcomes possible in hardware, or else allowed outcomes that hardware would not (e.g. reading values out of thin air).
-So use the hardware models.
-For cross-platform programming allow checking model compatibility, i.e. that the two memory models make the program produce equivalent results,

 word
   An integer ``i`` with ``0 <= i < MAX``.